evansosenko/aps-spin-lifetime/README.md

 ## License

-This work is Copyright 2014 Evan Sosenko.
+This work is Copyright © 2014 Evan Sosenko.

 ## Warranty

-This software is provided "as is" and without any express or implied warranties, including, without limitation, the implied warranties of merchantibility and fitness for a particular purpose.
+This work is provided "as is" and without any express or implied warranties, including, without limitation, the implied warranties of merchantibility and fitness for a particular purpose.